 - S3

-- or Kinesis Data Firehose.
+- Kinesis Data Firehose

-Setting up WAF
+Setting up WAF Rules

-You can customize your own rules or use Manged Rules, a preconfigured set of rules managed by AWS or AWS Marketplace Sellers.
+You can customize your own rules or use Manged Rules, a pre-configured set of rules managed by AWS or AWS Marketplace Sellers.

 WAF can act in 3 ways: